Something's Fishy: Carp, the misunderstood outsider

 Similar to common carp, koi (its domesticated counterpart) exists throughout waters in BC and Alberta.
 Common carp is separate from the grouping of invasive Asian carp, which includes black carp, grass carp, silver carp and bighead carp, which are at the doorstep of the Great Lakes.

 Although both are considered non-native species, common carp’s story differs from that of Asian carp.
 Common carp was intentionally introduced to Canada more than 100 years ago, whereas Asian carp snuck its way into our waters without human intent.

 Often confused with common carp are fish better known for swimming in bowls than in rivers: goldfish.
 This fish is often abandoned by its owners, who release it into ponds, lakes or creeks.
 Once in wild waters, it tends to gravitate to vegetated areas.
 Like common carp, it easily adapts to fluctuations in water temperature and quality.

 Despite not competing well with some native fish, goldfish still poses a threat by consuming fish eggs and juvenile fish.
 Like carp, goldfish can also increase water turbidity.

 Two sides to every story

 The rivalry between the two groups in Hinton’s timeless novel is very similar to that of fish; both humans and fish compete for space, food and shelter.
 Much like the relationship between human groups, fish species must live in harmony to ensure survival due to similar niches, location and other ecological factors.

 While carp are probably here to stay, we can give our native fishes a hand by conserving and restoring freshwater habitats.

-Something’s Fishy is a monthly series written by NCC’s Communications Assistant, Raechel Bonomo, highlighting a species or group of fishes that inhabitant Canadian waters.
+Something’s Fishy is a monthly series written by NCC’s Acting Project Lead, Employee Communications, Raechel Bonomo, highlighting a species or group of fishes that inhabitant Canadian waters.